Point Grey, Vancouver

 Back

-VAI would transmit a Morse marker signal on its published HF CW frequencies.
+VAI would transmit Morse marker signals on its published HF CW transmit frequencies.
 A vessel out in the Pacific, for instance, would listen on VAI's published frequency for the marker signal.
 Reciprocity was usually the rule, so if the vessel heard the marker signal, then VAI would most likely hear the if the vessel called ashore.
 The problem was that VAI wouldn't know the vessel's transmit frequency within the, say 8 mHz band, and thus the VAI operator would slowly tune across the narrow band listening for calls.
 Once VAI heard a station calling, the station operator would stop tuning, switch the marker off, and connect his hand key to the transmitter to start the communication.

 (on HF) VVV VVV VVV DE VAI VAI VAI QRU?
 AMVER/OBS 4/6/8/12/16 MHZ K